rrealmuto/OoT-Randomizer/README.md

   * “Enable Specific Glitch-Useful Cutscenes” has been renamed to “Glitch-Useful Behaviors” and also controls whether the water in the well is present as adult
   * New “Shuffle Blue Warps” setting
   * New “Mutually Exclusive One-Ways” setting which makes the hint area restriction apply to one-way entrances of different types
+  * The “Key Appearance Matches Dungeon” setting has been reworked into “Distinct Item Models”, with additional options that are on by default but can be disabled to reintroduce pairs of items with the same model, including frog songs/warp songs and small keys/keyrings
 * New hint types based on [Elagatua's `Dev` branch](https://github.com/Elagatua/OoT-Randomizer/tree/Dev):
   * `goal-count` tells you how many items are on the path to a goal.
   * `goal-legacy` is a variant of `goal` with many subtle differences.
 Notably, hints will be placed in the goal's world, not the world where the item can be found.
 It is used in the “Triforce Blitz S2” hint distribution.